kenny-kelley/dotfiles/README.md

 stow -t ~/ --adopt .
 ```

-Be careful, because this stuff can be messy to clean up if it goes wrong.
+Be careful.
+This stuff can be messy to clean up if it goes wrong.
 See `man stow`.